Leigh Creek Transformation

 The South Australian Government’s Leigh Creek Task Force in partnership with the Outback Communities Authority (OCA) will deliver the transformation.
 Additional OCA staff will be based at Leigh Creek to support the community via regular consultation, updates and communication throughout the transformation.

-Please be assured that we will continue to provide more information about the transformation process as the new Town Plan is delivered and Leigh Creek re-emerges as a strong and vital town.
+The Leigh Creek Task Force will continue to provide updated information at Leigh Creek about the transformation process as the new Town Plan is delivered and Leigh Creek re-emerges as a strong and vital town.

 Transformation program opportunities